OpenResty Edge™ Overview

-The User can show a snapshot the current Application configuration (or on the top of any earlier revision) in a human readable report.
-This report can be saved as an external plain text file and can later be imported and restored the corresponding configuration in the Admin site.
+The User can show a snapshot of the current Application configuration (or on the top of an earlier revision) in a human-readable report.
+This report can be saved as an external plain text file and can later be imported and restored to the corresponding configuration in the Admin site.
 (Note: this is still to be implemented.)

 Server Reloading & Hot Code Replacement

 For most of the configurations pushed by the Admin site to the Gateway, it does not require server reloads on the Gateway nodes.
 Rather, it performs hot code and data replacement inside each individual server process.
 For example, there is no HUP reload incurred to the NGINX processes for most of the configuration and code updates.
 And most of the code is replaced safely on the fly, without replacing existing NGINX worker processes with brand new ones (which typically happens with a HUP reload operation against an NGINX daemon).
 This means that it has zero impact on existing long-running client and upstream connections, and a configuration push for a particular Application has no impact on other Edge Applications running inside the same NGINX worker processes across the Gateway Network.